lvangink/base_demo/README.md

 # Model-Driven Devops Repo

 This is the base repo for Model-Driven devops.
 It has the needed python requirements (requirements.txt) and Ansible Collection (requirements.yml) to run a Model-Driven Devops pipeline.
-It requires an inventory and certain envrionment variables to be set.
+It requires an ansible inventory and certain envrionment variables to be set.
+It also assumes you are using Cisco Modeling Labs, GitLab, and NSO.
+Details on running
+NSO and CML can be found by using the following links.

+## NSO
+Installing in Kubernetes
+Installing in CML
+Installing in Docker
+Installing Locally

+## CML
+Installing in AWS
+Installing in VMware

+## GitLab

 # Installation
 ## Clone Repo